 Wheat protein is a type of protein derived from wheat germ, like from gluten or glutamine.
 In beauty products, wheat protein is more effective if broken down into smaller proteins, known as hydrolyzed wheat protein.

-While wheat (and particularly gluten) has been facing controversy in the dietary world, wheat protein has been steadily gaining popularity as an ingredient in strengthening shampoos and conditioners.
+While wheat (and particularly gluten) has been facing controversy in the dietary world, wheat protein has been steadily gaining popularity as an ingredient in strengthening shampoos and conditioners and is often included in some of our favorite dry shampoos.
 For those with curly and color-treated hair, the one-two punch of moisture and protein provided by wheat protein could cut down on the number of products needed to treat the hair.

 Is wheat protein the answer to your damaged hair's needs?
 Keep scrolling to find out.